-Your transplant team's goal is to make sure you are familiar with all of the medications your child will be taking before they leave the hospital.
-We want you to become responsible for giving the medications.
-Over time, your child will become more involved in taking the medicines on their own.
+Your transplant team's goal is to make sure you are familiar with all of the medications your child will be taking before you leave the hospital.
+We want you to become responsible for giving the medications, and your child needs to become more involved in taking the medicines as they get older.

-Types of transplant medications
+Types of Transplant Medications